yktoo/yktoo.com/content/blog/posts/0218/index.en.md

 ## Installation

-You can install or update the application, as usual, via my Launchpad PPA, see the {{< a "/software/sound-switcher-indicator" "installation manual" >}}.
+You can install or update the application, as usual, via my Launchpad PPA, see the [installation manual](/software/sound-switcher-indicator).

 **NB**: since 13.04 (Raring Ringtail) has reached its end-of-life, Launchpad would not accept builds for this system anymore.
 You can download a GTK+2 based version [here](http://ppa.launchpad.net/yktooo/ppa/ubuntu/pool/main/i/indicator-sound-switcher/).